 But then came the disappointment: I could print that text (or whatever you would call that incomprehensible letters and numbers mess) as often as I wanted – I always got exactly what I had typed in.
 No different line heights, self-defined characters and certainly no entire graphics!
 It was just “GIGO” (Garbage In, Garbage Out)… No longer understanding that grey monster, I ran to my supposedly omniscient father and he could help me out quickly.
 (Probably with a terribly evil grin on his face.)
 He entered a command that I did not know until then, and put me in front of a help text.
 “Here, just go and read it through!” must have been his words.

 I did not make it far in the text, then I returned from it and typed in all the text from the printer manual once again.
 After all, the editor looked the same as the old DOS editor.
 It was just a bit self-willed: Most of the text was automatically reformatted so that it looked just like in the book.
 Alright, text in the can, File, Print.
-Damn, again no success… But wait a moment, now there are some more menus… Edit – View – Run – sounds good, then Run Program – Program??
+Damn, again no success… But wait a minute, now there are some more menus… Edit – View – Run – sounds good, then Run Program – Program??
 Well, never mind.
 Selected it and off you go.
 The printer reacted immediately and – I could not believe it – it really looked like it should!!
 A miracle happened, I was listened to, or the like.

 Very proudly holding this and other print-outs in my hands, I went on looking at what I actually wrote there.
 Thanks to the quite detailled error messages of QBasic, I must have understood quickly what was going on.
 I had written my first computer program.
 Well, okay: typewritten.
 But then again I played around and by trying out things, I determined what was responsible for what.
 Then came a time when I did not want to know about painting at the PC.
 From now on, the “compiler” (that actually wasn’t one yet) was my new playground.
 And the keyboard my sand shovel.
 And monitor, printer as well as the PC speaker had to serve my inexhaustible inventiveness, for I learned to combine these elements more or rather less reasonably in the following months and years.
 During this time, I created countless effectively unusable DOS applications like calculators, screen savers, really ineffective password locks and so on.